Georgia Family Law

 DIVORCE, CUSTODY, CHILD SUPPORT, NAME CHANGE, LEGITIMATION, CONTEMPT, TEMPORARY PROTECTIVE ORDERS, VISITATION

 Unfortunately, relationships do not always last.
 And it may come to the point where litigation is necessary to resolve difficult issues.
-Trial Lawyers USA, LLC, represents clients in court on the following legal matters:
+Anthony Overton Van Johnson & Associates, P.C., represents clients in court on the following legal matters:

 Divorce: We represent clients in both uncontested, as well as, contested divorces.
 We are well suited to represent clients in divorce actions where substantial assets are at risk, as well as, divorce actions with minimal assets.